 The result of abs-square-sum(-10, 5)

-At first glance, it may seem that there is not much difference between using mixins and functions.
+At first glance, there is not much difference between mixins and functions.
 Then why do we need this division?
 We use mixins everywhere and live in peace.
 We use the same syntax and don't get confused anymore.

-It is necessary to distinguish for yourself when functions are used and when mixins are used.
+It is necessary to distinguish for yourself whether to use functions or mixins.
 Mixins are, first and foremost, the ability to reuse CSS properties.
-You shouldn't try to use more logic there than necessary.
+You should not try to use more logic there than necessary.
 Functions are used for calculations and are often not directly related to CSS.

 Consider this statement using the example of increasing the font size by one and a half times.
 When using mixins, it might look like this: